Chickasaw National Recreation Area

 Chickasaw National Recreation Area is a national recreation area in the foothills of the Arbuckle Mountains in south-central Oklahoma near Sulphur in Murray County.
 It includes the former Platt National Park and Arbuckle Recreation Area.

 Part of the area was established as Sulphur Springs Reservation on July 1, 1902, and renamed and redesignated Platt National Park on June 29, 1906.
 At the time of its founding, the reservation, later national park, was located in Pickens County, Chickasaw Nation.

 On March 17, 1976, Platt National Park was combined with the Arbuckle Recreation Area and additional lands and renamed.
 Of the park's 9888.83 acre, water covers 2409 acre.
 The park contains many fine examples of Civilian Conservation Corps rustic National Park Service-style architecture of the 1930s.
 CCC workers created pavilions, park buildings, and enclosures for the park's many natural springs.

 The Chickasaw National Recreation Area preserves partially forested hills of south-central Oklahoma near Sulphur.
 Named to honor the Chickasaw Indian Nation, who were relocated to the area from the Southeastern United States during the 1830s (and who later sold the original 640 acre of land for the park to the Federal government), the park's springs, streams, and lakes provide opportunities for swimming, boating, fishing, picnicking, camping, and hiking, among other activities.
 As part of the Chickasaw tribe's arrangement with the U.S. government, the park does not charge an admission fee.

 History

 When the Choctaw and Chickasaw tribes were forced to move from their former lands in the southeastern United States, they found an area within the new Chickasaw nation that contained a number of natural fresh and mineral springs that they believed had healing powers.
 Fearing that developers would turn the springs into a private resort, as had happened earlier at Hot Springs, Arkansas, the Chickasaw sold a 640-acre parcel to the U. S. Government, which named it the Sulphur Springs Reservation in 1902.

+The park was directly hit by the 2024 Sulphur tornado, which heavily damaged many areas of the park from the Lake of the Arbuckles into the Travertine District.